devalc/SimplyMyWebpage/content/authors/admin/_index.md

 - Visitors
 ---

-Chinmay Deval is a PhD Candidate at the department of soil and water systems, University of Idaho.
-His research interests include ...BLAH BLAH.......
+Chinmay Deval is a PhD Candidate at the Department of Soil and Water Systems at the University of Idaho, where his research focus is at the interface of water quality, forest management and modelling.
+His research interests include impacts of multiple stressors on water resources, ground and surface water linkages, and sustainable water management policy and practice.

+He was trained in one of the top Geo-science schools in Europe.
+He holds a MSc in Earth Sciences from Utrecht University, with a specialization in Water Science and Management.
+He was awarded the prestigious Utrecht Excellence Scholarship for the academic excellence.
+I also hold a MSc in Environmental Studies and Resource Management from TERI University, India.

+I have professional experience in wide range of water resource management projects encompassing the fields of hydrological modeling, remote sensing applications in watershed hydrology, industrial symbiosis,water quality and phytoremediation.
+Some of my skills include use of remote sensing, simulation models, spatial analysis, and use of python.

+If you have any interesting opportunities would like to collaborate with me please feel free to connect with me.

+...BLAH BLAH.......
 At present he works at...BLAH BLAH...... .